janosh/awesome-sveltekit/readme.md

 ## 🎉 Open to Suggestions

 See something that's missing from this list?
-[PRs welcome!](https://github.com/janosh/awesome-svelte-kit/edit/main/readme.md)

-If you're unsure if a paper or resource belongs in this list, feel free to [open an issue](https://github.com/janosh/awesome-svelte-kit/issues/new) or [start a discussion](https://github.com/janosh/awesome-svelte-kit/discussions).
+[PRs welcome!](https://github.com/janosh/awesome-svelte-kit/edit/main/readme.md) If you're unsure if a site belongs on this list, feel free to [open an issue](https://github.com/janosh/awesome-svelte-kit/issues/new) first or [start a discussion](https://github.com/janosh/awesome-svelte-kit/discussions).
 This repo is meant to be a community effort.

 [MDsveX]: https://github.com/pngwn/MDsveX
 [Tailwind CSS]: https://tailwindcss.com